Mark Whitacre

 Mark Edward Whitacre (born May 1, 1957) is an American business executive who came to public attention in 1995 when, as president of the Decatur, Illinois-based BioProducts Division at Archer Daniels Midland (ADM), he became the highest-level corporate executive in U.S. history to become a Federal Bureau of Investigation (FBI) whistleblower.
 For three years (1992–95), Whitacre acted as a cooperating witness for the FBI, which was investigating ADM for price fixing.
-In the late 1990s Whitacre was sentenced to nine years in federal prison for embezzling $9.5 million from ADM at the same time he was assisting the federal price-fixing investigation.
+In the late 1990s, Whitacre was sentenced to nine years in federal prison for embezzling $9.5 million from ADM at the same time he was assisting the federal price-fixing investigation.

 ADM investigated Whitacre's activities and, upon discovering suspicious activity, requested the FBI investigate Whitacre for embezzlement.
 As a result of $9.5 million in various frauds, Whitacre lost his whistleblower's immunity, and consequently spent eight and a half years in federal prison.
 He was released in December 2006.
 Whitacre is currently the chief science officer and President of Operations at Cypress Systems, a California biotechnology firm.

 Early life and education

-Whitacre holds B.S. and M.S. degrees from Ohio State University, and earned a PhD in Nutritional Biochemistry from Cornell University (1983).
+Whitacre holds B.S. and M.S. degrees from Ohio State University, and earned a PhD in nutritional biochemistry from Cornell University (1983).

+Per Whitacre’s official website, while he was in prison from 1998 to 2006, he received more graduate degrees via correspondence.
+For example, he received a Juris Doctor and a Master of Laws from an online State Bar of California accredited Northwestern California University School of Law.
+In addition, Whitacre also received in prison via correspondence another Juris Doctor, a Master of Business Administration, a PhD in psychology, and a PhD in economics from Kensington University, an unaccredited distance education institution closed in 2003.

 Career

 Whitacre was a PhD scientist at Ralston Purina after he graduated from Cornell University in early 1983.
-He then was Vice President at Degussa from 1984 to 1989 prior to joining ADM.
+He then was Vice President at Evonik from 1984 to 1989 prior to joining ADM.
 In late 1989, Whitacre became the President of the BioProducts Division at ADM.
 In 1992, he was promoted to Corporate Vice President of ADM, as well as being President of the BioProducts Division.
 On August 9, 1995, Whitacre was terminated for conducting a $9.5 million fraud after ADM learned that he was an FBI informant for three years.
 Whitacre wore a wire for the FBI assisting in one of the largest price fixing cases in U.S. history, against ADM.

 After leaving ADM in August 1995, Whitacre was hired as the CEO of Future Health Technologies (FHT), which soon was renamed Biomar International.
 He worked at Biomar until his incarceration began during early 1998.

 In December 2006, after his release from federal prison, Whitacre was hired by Cypress Systems Inc., a California biotechnology company, as the President of Technology and Business Development.
 In March 2008, Whitacre was promoted to the company's Chief Operating Officer (COO) and President of operations.